if0000/fidelity-based-random-quantum-circuit-generator-selector-and-post-optimizer/README.md

 # Motivation

-This is an experimental program to generate quantum circuits in a predefined manner.
+This is an experimental package to generate quantum circuits in a predefined manner.
 Intentionally it was created to discover if the quantum mechanical singlet (Aharonov/Cabello) state can be produced from less than 15 c-not gates, which was the best iterative theoretical achievement at that time (early 2020).
 The achievement of singlet state is essential to implement the Quantum Byzantine Agreement.
 Byzantine Agreement has importance in the field of distributed computing, including fault tolerance, blockchain etc., to reach consensus among the participants.

-The significance of this program is that with the help of this such a quantum circuit could be generated, which had only 5 c-not gates instead of 15.
+The significance of this package is that with the help of this such a quantum circuit could be generated, which had only 5 c-not gates instead of 15.
 From noise, stability and applicability point of view this result is impressive.
 Moreover, it shows that there is room for further improvment in the field of theoretical circuit design (VQA).

 # Installation and high level usage